google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 ---
 {% wrap content %}

-{% include modules/toc.liquid %}

 {% include modules/takeaway.liquid list=page.key-takeaways.code %}

-## Properties to animate

-Great animations add a layer of enjoyment and engagement to your projects for your users.
-Care must also be taken to maintain performance as it will be very noticeable should they stutter or skip, and potentially be worse than no animation at all.

-You can animate pretty much anything you like, whether that’s widths, heights, positions, colors, backgrounds, but there are two major considerations:

-1. **Animations should be in support of user interaction.** Don’t just animate something because you can.
-That just annoys users and feels obstructive.
-Use strategically placed animations to reinforce the user interactions.
-So if they tap on the menu icon, shoot the menu out of the side of the page, or if they tap a button, have it glow or bounce to acknowledge their interaction.
-Do not, under any circumstances, animate the entirety of your page.
-2. **Not all animations are equal.** Some properties are more expensive to change than others.
-So, for example, changing the box-shadow of an element will require a much more expensive paint operation than changing -- say -- the text color.
-You can read more on the performance considerations of animations below, but if you want the TL;DR stick to transforms and opacity.

-## Ways of animating

-There are two primary ways to do animations on the web: using CSS and using JavaScript.
-There are pros and cons to each:
+You can achieve most effects with both CSS and JavaScript, but the amount of effort and time will differ.
+Each has their pros and cons, but this is a good rule-of-thumb:

-* **Use CSS when you have smaller, self-contained states for UI elements.** For example, CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
+* **Use CSS when you have smaller, self-contained states for UI elements.** CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
+You may end up using JavaScript to control the states, but the animations themselves are written in your CSS.
-* **Use JavaScript when you need significant control over your animations.** For example, something that tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse.
+* **Use JavaScript when you need significant control over your animations.** Something that dynamically tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse are both examples of when you need JavaScript-based animations.

 ### Animate with CSS